tumaer/SITE/README.md

-This project contains the implementation of SITE, an approach to identify modified differential equations from simulation data as shown in 'Sparse Identification of Truncation Errors' of Stephan Thaler, Ludger Paehler and Nikolaus A. Adams.
+This project contains the implementation of SITE, an approach to identify modified differential equations from simulation data as shown in 'Sparse Identification of Truncation Errors'.
 All codes used to generate the data and the plots of the paper are given here.
 A detailed explanation of the approach can be found in the [preprint](https://www.google.com).